mr-c/blog/week-of-20151019-update.rst

 - NSF funding opportunities review
 - More back and forth on the blog feed issue; finally [it got fixed](https://github.com/abakan/ablog/issues/54#issuecomment-150762739)!
-- Learned that I was not selected for the Stripe Open Source Retreat 2016.
+- Update on my application for the Stripe Open Source Retreat 2016: I was not selected for further review.

 Saturday 2015-10-24
 -------------------